Goldman’s transatlantic tentacles

-LONDON, June 21 (Reuters Breakingviews) - While Goldman Sachs (GS.N) is a big deal on Wall Street, its spread into transaction banking is all about starting small.
-David Solomon’s firm said on Monday that it plans to extend its new payment services for companies read more , launched in the United States last year, to the United Kingdom.
+LONDON (Reuters Breakingviews) - While Goldman Sachs is a big deal on Wall Street, its spread into transaction banking is all about starting small.
+David Solomon’s firm said on Monday that it plans to extend its new payment services for companies, launched in the United States last year, to the United Kingdom.
 It won’t initially make much impact, but that might help Goldman steal a march.

 Three things drive Goldman’s new venture.
 First, returns on equity from transaction banking are high, at around 20%.
 Second, deposit funding is cheaper than borrowing from the market.
 And third, why not?
 Goldman is channeling its new offering through the already-existing UK branch of its U.S. bank, so short of adhering to local privacy rules, there’s not much to do from scratch.